1. Introduction

 8.3.
 Primitive Types are Non-Null

-The reason for the no-match is because the primary key value is being added to the query and we did not explicitly supply that value in our probe.
+The reason for the no-match is that the primary key value is being added to the query, and we did not explicitly supply that value in our probe.

 @Entity